-The main cause of collapse during masonry alterations is through overloading equipment due to under estimating the weight of the load and over extending Strongboy’s from the wall to avoid internal 1st floor wall damage and/or to gain more fitting work space as eccentrically loading an Acrow prop greatly affects its capacity.
+The main cause of collapse during masonry alterations is through overloading the equipment due to under estimating the weight of the load and over extending Strongboy’s from the wall to either avoid internal 1st floor wall damage or to gain more fitting work space as eccentrically loading an Acrow prop greatly affects its capacity.

 The Maximum Safe Working Loads

 A correctly used Acrow prop, maximum safe working load, 3,400Kg.